Poetry: Spoken Word

-At age 15, Jeanette founded Moving ForWords Productions (2003 - 2011), inspired by the poetry slam community in Des Moines, Iowa.
-As a spoken word arts organization, Moving Forwords' mission was to use art to open up conversations about gender and culture, both on and off the stage.
+At age 15, Jeanette founded Moving ForWords Productions, a project inspired by her hometown poetry slam community in Des Moines, Iowa.
+Its mission was to use the arts — especially spoken word — to open up conversations about gender, on and off the stage.

-As a teen, she hopped on the Midwest poetry slam circuit: she's shared the stage with "Slam Papi" Marc Kelly Smith (in Chicago) Mighty Mike McGee (in Omaha), Big Poppa E (in Des Moines), E.G. Bailey (in Minneapolis), and Shane Koyczan (in Des Moines).
+As a teen, she hopped on the Midwest poetry slam circuit.
+She's shared the stage with Marc 'So What’ Smith (Chicago), Mighty Mike McGee (Omaha), Shane Koyczan (Des Moines), and Tracie Morris (Princeton).

 "Bright, smooth, woah." — Marc 'So What' Smith, Founder of the Poetry Slam (Green Mill Bar, Chicago)